Allaman/knowledge.rootknecht.net/pages/01.home/vim-tricks/item.md

 ```

 ## Modeline
-By setting `set modeline=1` you can enable the (Modeline Magic)[http://vim.wikia.com/wiki/Modeline_magic].
+By setting `set modeline=1` you can enable the [Modeline Magic](http://vim.wikia.com/wiki/Modeline_magic).
 When it is not working you can check the setting with the following command:
 ```
 :verbose set modeline?
 ```